otto-link/Hesiod/README.md

 git submodule update --init --recursive
 ```

+To get the submodules, you will need a GitHub account with its SSH key configured.

 Install the missing OpenSource dependencies using `vcpkg`:
 ```
 vcpkg install glfw3 opengl gsl glew freeglut eigen3 glm libpng boost-range boost-type-erasure boost-geometry glm opencl libassimp-dev